 When you hear the words “fee-for-service dentistry,” it may sound like a deterrent.
 Does it mean cash only?
 Does it mean no insurance is accepted?
 Will it be grossly more expensive?

-Here’s what the reasoning behind fee-for-service really is and how it can benefit the care you receive.
+Here’s the reasoning behind fee-for-service, and how it can benefit the care you receive.

 Quality Over Quantity

 Many dental patients feel restricted by their dental insurance.
 They find an increasing number of exclusions, limitations (including frequency of services), downgrades, and waiting periods.
-They may also suffer in that they’re not able to select a provider that offers the level of quality care they are looking for.
-However, many fee-for-service dentists do accept insurance, even if they do not participate as a “preferred provider” in the plan that you carry.
+They may also suffer because they are unable to select a provider that offers the level of quality care they are looking for.
+However, many fee-for-service dentists do accept insurance, even if they may not participate as a “preferred provider” in your plan.

-Working outside of the confines of insurance allows the fee-for-service dentist to charge a fair and fixed fee for the specific procedures that they offer rather than have their fees managed and dictated by a third-party insurance provider.
-Most often, insurance “reimbursement” is far less than the value of the procedure, clinician’s time, and materials used.
-Because of this, participating (in-network) providers tend to see many more patients in the same amount of time as compared to non-participating (out-of-network) providers to make up for the difference between the actual value of the procedure and what the insurance company will pay.
+Working outside the confines of insurance allows the fee-for-service dentist to charge a fair and fixed fee for the specific procedures they offer rather than have their fees managed and dictated by a third-party insurance provider.
+Insurance “reimbursement” is often far less than the value of the procedure, clinician’s time, and materials used.
+Because of this, participating (in-network) providers tend to see many more patients in the same amount of time compared to non-participating (out-of-network) providers to make up for the difference between the actual value of the procedure and what the insurance company will pay.
 Many of these reimbursements are so low that the quality of materials, results, amenities, and your experience is compromised.

 “Going Fee-For-Service allows our office to provide ONE standard of care… the standard we would provide for ourselves and the ones we love.”